GitHub4Eddy/air_quality_sensor/README.md

 This QuickApp reads the PM2.5, PM10, Temperature and Humidity values directly from a sensor.
 With this sensor you can measure air quality yourself.
 This QuickApp will send notifications when PM2.5 or PM10 readings reach a breakpoint.

+Changes version 1.1 (31th Januari 2021)
+· Added support for Plantower Air Quality Sensor (for now without PM1.0) · Added Airpressuretext to log of Child Device Airpressure · Added Quickapp variable for debug level (1=some, 2=few, 3=all).
+Recommended default value is 1.
+· Removed QuickApp Variable bme280Sensor (no need for that anymore) · Removed QuickApp Variable path (is now fixed)

 Changes version 1.0 (23rd January 2021)
 · Added Child Device for Absolute Humidity
 · Added "Refresh" button